Contact Information

 Hours: 90 (36 lecture, 54 laboratory)

 Introduction to watercolor as a transparent painting medium through exploration of traditional watercolor methods and techniques.
-Topics include composition, color use, development of sources of personal inspiration, and the study of watercolor in the context of the historical Western tradition.
+Topics include composition, color use, development of sources of personal inspiration, and the study of watercolor in historical and contemporary art periods.
 (C-ID ARTS 210) (CSU, UC)

 ART 0008B.
 Watercolor Painting II